-A FEW days ago a group of progressive Israelis, took a very unusual step ... unusual in a number of ways.
+Last week a group of progressive Israelis took a very unusual step...unusual in a number of ways.

 First they made an appeal directly to the American Congress.
 That in itself, for a private group of Israeli citizens, is rather extraordinary.

-Second they asked, actually pleaded with, the American Congress to withhold something from Israel.
-It's hard to remember any time in the past when Israelis have asked the American Congress not to provide something.
+Second they asked, actually pleaded with,

+the American Congress to withhold something from Israel.